There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Scroll down for inspiration or go directly to our plan your trip page

 The fjord city of Molde clings to the shoreline at the wide mouth of the Romsdalsfjord in the northern corner of Fjord Norway.

-Located between some of Norway’s most impressive tourist attractions, like the Romsdalseggen ridge, Trollstigen mountain road, and The Atlantic Road, Molde is an ideal base for a Fjord Norway adventure.
+Located close to some of Norway’s most impressive tourist attractions, including the Scenic Route Geiranger-Trollstigen, the Romsdalseggen ridge and The Atlantic Road, Molde is an ideal base for a Fjord Norway adventure.